 We think it is right that we focus on you, our customers.
 We want to put you and your safety at the centre of what we do.

 From the work we do we know the devastating consequences a fire, road crash or other emergency can have on individuals and their families.
-That is why for more than 15 years we have invested in prevention.
-Through our community safety initiatives we have been very successful at reducing the number of emergency incidents.
-Over the past ten years, the number of incidents in Kent and Medway has reduced by 50%.
+For many years we have worked with partners to prevent emergency incidents in Kent and Medway.
+As a result of our community safety initiatives we have seen a 45% reduction in the number of incidents over the past ten years.

 Understanding our communities

-In order to achieve our objectives we need to have a good understanding of our communities and the best ways to engage with them.
-We do this by collecting and analysing data about the incidents we attend, by working in partnership with local authorities to understand local needs, and by undertaking research to understand how people behave before and during fires in their homes.
+In order to achieve our objectives we need to have a good understanding of our communities, what their needs are, and the best ways to engage with them.
+We do this by collecting and analysing data about the incidents we attend, sharing data with key partners, and by working with local authorities to understand local needs.
+We have also undertaken innovative research to understand how people behave before and during fires in their homes.
 The knowledge gained through all of this work allows us to tailor our community safety activities to achieve the best possible outcome for you.

 How we will work

-We also want our firefighters to deliver home safety visits in high risk areas as part of a 'keeping the whole street safe' approach.
-These visits will incorporate work such as checking access arrangements and that fire hydrants in the road are working effectively.
+We also want our firefighters to deliver home safety visits in high risk areas as part of a ‘keeping the whole street safe’ approach.
+We trialled this approach at three stations and the feedback has been very positive.
+Therefore, this year we will roll out this initiative to all stations.
+As well as delivering fire and personal safety advice to residents, these visits will incorporate work such as checking access arrangements and that fire hydrants in the road are working effectively.

 Our aspirations are that by 2020 there will be zero deaths and far fewer injuries from fires.
 By the same date, working with our partners, we will aim to reduce the number of people killed or seriously injured in road crashes by 33%, and the number of children killed or seriously injured by 40%, compared with 2004-08.
 However, we also want to make sure that if a fire, road accident or other emergency happens we can provide the best possible service to you.
 Details of how we plan to improve the way we respond to emergencies are covered in the Responding to Emergencies Strategy.